mikaelaus/RobotFramework/README.md

 7. Configure the settings in the User package Robot.sublime-settings file.
 To Open the file navigate to: Preferences | Package settings | Robot Framework Assistant | Settings - User | The default settings can be found from the Preferences | Package settings| Robot Framework Assistant | Settings - Default

-The only mandatory settings which user needs to define are the robot_framework_workspace and the path_to_python.
+* The only mandatory settings which user needs to define are the robot_framework_workspace and the path_to_python.

-The robot_framework_workspace variable should have the path of the Robot framework folder in this repo
+* The robot_framework_workspace variable should have the path of the Robot framework folder in this repo

+Running the Test

-8. To run the test, navigate to the Robot Framework folder and from command line  type
+To run the test, navigate to the Robot Framework folder and from command line  type

     pybot --outputdir Results --timestampoutputs Tests/*.robot

+Viewing Reports

-9. Test results and screenshots will be created in the results folder.
+Test results and screenshots will be created in the results folder.
 Open the log.html and view the suite wise report